Nonasymptotic Analysis of Stochastic Gradient Descent with the Richardson-Romberg Extrapolation: Richardson-Romberg extrapolation

 \paragraph{Discussion.} Proof of \Cref{th:p_moment_RR} is provided in \Cref{th:RR_pth_moment_proof}.
-Note that the result above is a direct generalization of \Cref{th:RR_second_moment}, which reveals the same optimal scaling of the step size $\gamma$ with respect to $n$.
-To the best of our knowledge, this is the first analysis of a first-order method, which provides a bound for the second-order term of order $\mathcal{O}\bigl(n^{-3/4}\bigr)$ while keeping the precise leading term related to the minimax-optimal covariance matrix $\H$.
-Such results were previously known only for the setting of linear stochastic approximation (LSA), which corresponds to the case of quadratic function $f$ in the initial minimization problem \eqref{eq:stoch_minimization}, see \citet{durmus2022finite}.
-In such a case, no bias occurs: $\int_{\rset^{d}} \theta \pi_{\gamma}(\rmd \theta) = \thetas$, and Polyak-Ruppert averaging with the step size $\gamma \simeq n^{-1/2}$ allows for the same scaling of the remainder terms in $n$, as in \eqref{eq:p-moment-bound-optimized-rr}.
-This result can be found, for example, in \citet[Theorem~1]{durmus2022finite}.
-Hence, the main result of \Cref{th:p_moment_RR} is as follows: Richardson-Romberg extrapolation applied to strongly convex minimization problems allows to restore the $p$-th moment error moment bounds from the LSA setting.
+Note that the result above is a direct generalization of \Cref{th:RR_second_moment}, which reveals the same scaling of the step size $\gamma$ with respect to $n$.
+To the best of our knowledge, this is the first analysis of a first-order method, which provides a $p$-th moment bound with $p > 2$ and the second-order term of order $\mathcal{O}\bigl(n^{-3/4}\bigr)$ while keeping the precise leading term related to the asymptotically optimal covariance matrix $\noisecov$.
+Such results were previously obtained for the setting of linear stochastic approximation (LSA), see \citet{mou2020linear, durmus2022finite}.
+Thus, Richardson-Romberg extrapolation applied to the strongly convex minimization problems allows to mimic the $p$-th moment error bounds that were previously obtained in the LSA setting.